Post

 Step 1: Grate and salt the courgettes

 Grate the courgettes on the coarse side of a box grater.
+That is the side with the largest holes, usually around 6-7mm.
+Do not use the fine side or you will end up with mush instead of shreds.
 You do not need to peel them.
+Use full length strokes from top to bottom with light pressure.
+This gives you longer, more even shreds that hold together in the fritter.
+Short quick strokes produce uneven bits and the small pieces turn to pulp.
+Stop when you get down to the last small nub rather than grating your knuckles into the mix.
 Tip the grated courgette into a colander or sieve set over a bowl, sprinkle with 1 tsp of fine salt, toss it through, and leave it for 10 minutes.

 Step 2: Squeeze the water out